Convenant/akk_chnittchen/README.md

 # akk_chnittchen
-Al the files to our upcoming interface to the virtuality.
+All the files completing our upcoming interface to the virtuality.